 The emphasis on the Garden is also reflected in Mormon art.
-Examples of this can be seen in the April 2005 issue of Ensign magazine.
+Examples of this can be seen in the April 2005 issue of Ensign magazine (as well as numerous other LDS publications).
 In the article titled “A Balanced Life,” a caption beneath a picture of Christ in the Garden of Gethsemane reads, “The Atonement allows us to receive an outpouring of the Savior’s grace…” (p.29).

 On page 54 of the same issue is a reprint of an article by Bruce R. McConkie titled “Once or Twice in a Thousand Years.”
 He states,

 “The most transcendent of all events occurred in a garden called Gethsemane, outside Jerusalem’s walls, when the Chief Citizen of planet Earth sweat great drops of blood from every pore as He in agony took up Himself the sins of all men on condition of repentance.”

 On the next page is a picture of Christ praying in the Garden.
 No cross is mentioned or seen.

 This is also true in the Mormon missionary handbook, Preach My Gospel.
 Though page 53 mentions that the atonement included Christ’s suffering in both the Garden and on the cross, only a picture of Christ in the Garden is shown.